 The first breath is triggered by environmental stimuli, such as a change in temperature, lack of fluids, exposure to air, or stimulation by touch.

 This is why a baby won’t be triggered to breathe (if left untouched) until he’s brought out of the water.

 If you’re planning a water birth experience, your midwife will check the pool temperature frequently.
-The water should be kept around body temperature (36.5-37 degrees).
+The water should be kept at body temperature (36.5-37 degrees).
 This minimizes the change in environment when your baby’s born.

 Does a baby breathe before the umbilical cord is cut?

 Babies are often already breathing independently for themselves before the umbilical cord is cut.